IngmarBitter/defenders/md/Christ/Christ.Slides.9.AccessWhoCanBeSavedThroughChrist.md

 * God **wills the salvation of every person** He creates (also 1 Timothy 2:4; Ezekiel 33:11: "I have no pleasure in the death of the wicked")
 * In one sense God sends no one to hell — the lost **freely and irrevocably reject** His grace and every effort to save them
 * Our eternal destiny lies in our own hands.
 The lost are self-condemned, and God grieves their loss
+* A serious objection with a solid answer — but the objections get harder now

 ---